 What to do in Teide national park?

 There is no shortage of companies in Tenerife that offer guided tours of the park.
 No matter where you are on the island, you will find someone that can help you traverse the park.
-Where you will find most of these services is in the south of the island since that is where most of the tourist’s that visit the island concentrate.
+Where you will find most of these services are in the south of the island since that is where most of the tourists that visit the island concentrate.

 Keep in mind that the altitude at the top of Mount Teide can be an issue.
-If youhave heart issues, respiratory problems or pregnant, you may wan to skip visiting the peak.
+If you have heart issues, respiratory problems or are pregnant, you may want to skip visiting the peak.